Get Paid Faster

-The best practice is to charge the customer in full for 100 percent of the service up-front, but not everybody is willing to pay in full before receiving the service.
-In this case, you might consider setting up a process payment:
+Although processing costs for credit cards hover around 2.9% of your total charge, it is still the fastest way to get paid.
+The best practice is to charge the customer in full for 100 per cent of the service up-front, but not everybody is willing to pay in full before receiving the service.
+In this case, you might consider setting up a processed payment:

 Outline terms and obtain a customer signature to authorize payment so that when the service is completed, they will be charged.
 This way, you won’t have to chase them down to get paid.

 Automatic Monthly Payment (recurring charges)